-❖ PHE 313H Psychology of Injury and Rehabilitation
+❖ KPE 322H Psychology of Injury and Rehabilitation

-Psychosocial aspects of physical injury are often overlooked components of injury prevention and recovery.
-They are important considerations for rehabilitation.
-This course will particularly focus on on theory, research, and practical applications related to psychological and psychosocial variables of injury and rehabilitation of athletes and dancers.
-Prevention, management, performance, and ethical issues relevant to sport/ performance psychology, rehabilitation psychology as well as sport/dance science and medicine across a broad spectrum of professions will be addressed.
-Empirical work and case studies will be emphasized to explore methods and strategies for research, assessment, intervention and best practice across injuries, populations, genres and professions.
+Psychosocial aspects of physical injury are often overlooked in terms of injury prevention and recovery.
+They are important considerations for understanding the experience of injury and also for enhancing individual rehabilitation.
+This course focuses on theory, research, and practical applications related to psychological and psychosocial variables of injury and rehabilitation of athletes and dancers.
+Prevention, management, performance, and ethical issues relevant to sport/performance psychology, rehabilitation psychology as well as sport/dance science and medicine across a broad spectrum of health care professions are addressed.
+Empirical work and case studies are used to explore methods and strategies for research, assessment, intervention and best practice across injuries, populations, genres and professions.
+Students take an active role in the learning process with the encouragement of lively discussion on current issues, questions and application of theories and models.

-Prerequisites: ANA 126Y, PHE 106H, PHE 203Y, PSL 200Y/
+Prerequisites: ANA 126Y, PHE 106H/KPE 120H, PHE 203Y/KPE 290Y, PSL 200Y/PHE 205H/KPE 260H, PSY 100H